linlet1173/FaceTrack360/README.md

 **2. Static image output (multi-face detection)**

-Sample output from image_input.py showing pose and state analysis of multiple faces in a static image, with results automatically saved and labeled.
+Output of test3.jpg from image_input.py showing pose and state analysis of multiple faces in a static image, with results automatically saved and labeled.
 ![test3_faces3](https://github.com/user-attachments/assets/7ea815f7-c841-4f6f-a4a3-a49179e2498e)

 ## Notes